swcarpentry/DEPRECATED-bc/novice/git/04-branches.md

 title: Learning to Branch
 ---

+#####Objectives:
+*	Explain what branches and why they are helpful for individual and collaborative workflows.
+*	Explain how to make a branch and navigate between branches.
+*	Explain how to isolate work in a branch and merge it back to your main branch.

 #####Branches defined:

 * Branching is a way for you to create a new working copy of a project without affecting the main project.

 #####Benefits of branching:

 * You can change a project radically and save it, but always have the ability to switch back to your stable copy.
+This can help you work with the project as you need solo.
 * Other people or collaborators can modify the project without affecting the main project.
+This serves as an advantage for the group.

 Let's explore how this tool can help with Dracula, Mummy and Wolfman's new home, `mars.txt`.